 Recognizing employees outside of the work environment might include congratulations for a graduation, a new home, a wedding, the birth of a child, or even for finishing a race.
 These acknowledgments are more easily made, and more impactful, when you’ve made the effort to develop real, authentic relationships at work.

 Personal milestones and causes for celebration are happening in your team’s lives all the time.
 Taking the opportunity to offer congratulations for personal achievements is next-level for an employer.
 It lets people know they’re seen and that your company is invested in their lives and in their well-being.

 Humans Crave Recognition

-Consistently providing recognition goes a long way in the workplace.
+Consistently providing recognition and congratulations at work goes a long way in the workplace.
 It shows that effort is appreciated, and it validates employees.
 Acknowledgement filled with positivity for professionals in your organization can help lay the foundation for a fantastic work environment and pave the way for future personal and collective achievements.

 You may be interested to learn about Maslow’s Hierarchy of Needs and then consider how you might meet the needs of your employees at each level.